kawamurakazushi/presentation-react-hooks/slides.md

 ---

-class: middle, center
+class: center, middle

 ## What if I want to fetch an other resource?

 ---

-class: middle, center
+class: center, middle

 ### I will need to copy paste most of the logic...

 ---

-class: middle, center
+class: center, middle

 ### Let's try to split the View and the Hook